tshilzinger/git-practice/README.txt

 merging means to bring the changes from one branch into another

+- a fast forward merge happens when the target branch was branched from the current one, and there are no new changes to the current branch since then.

 ## commit messages

 default editor is vim (this can be changed)